Old Kiln Light Railway: Stations

 The railway has four stations: Reeds Road, Old Kiln Halt, Oatlands and Mills Wood.

 Reeds Road was built in 2003 to replace a sleeper-built platform, is the south-western terminus, has a passenger waiting room, a run-round loop and a siding for storing rolling stock.

-Reeds Road is a terminus located close to the entrance to the Rural Life Living Museum's entrance on Reeds Road and features a platform with small wooden shelter, run-round loop and a pair of sidings used for wagon storage.

-Old Kiln Halt has a short platform and passenger shelter and is near the old schoolroom at the centre.
-The locomotive works and carriage sheds are here, along with further storage sidings.
+Old Kiln Halt is where the locomotive works and carriage sheds are located, along with further storage sidings.
+The platform at this station is currently not open for public use.

 Oatlands was the far terminus of the line until extension to Mills Wood.
 It has a platform with a small waiting room with a stove.
-It is located behind the museum's playground and is sometimes used as the passenger boarding point during events. it was previously named "Waverley End Station".
+It is located behind the museum's playground and is sometimes used as the passenger boarding point during events.
+It was previously named "Waverley End Station".

 Mills Wood is the other terminus of the line, on the north-east side of the Rural Life Centre.
-It has a waiting room partly built from the body of an old Portsdown and Horndean Light Railway passenger tram, a run-round loop and a connection to the woodyard operated by the Rustic Timber Group.
+It has a waiting room partly built from the body of an old Portsdown and Horndean Light Railway passenger tram, a run-round loop and a branch connection to the woodyard.
 Passengers typically board trains here on normal running days.